Arpan200502/Arpan200502/README.md

 <h2>💫 About Me:  </h2>
 ◆ &nbsp; Final-year BCA student with a clear understanding of DBMS, OOPS, Computer Networks, and Operating Systems.<br>
 ◆ &nbsp; Hands-on experience with React and the MERN stack through academic projects and a remote internship.<br>
-◆ &nbsp; Regularly builds practical projects that address real-world problems observed in everyday use  .<br>
+◆ &nbsp; Regularly builds practical Gen AI projects that address real-world problems observed in everyday use  .<br>
 ◆ &nbsp; Experience working with REST APIs, authentication & databases  .<br>
 ◆ &nbsp; Comfortable collaborating in teams using Git & GitHub .<br>
 ◆ &nbsp; Focused on writing clean, readable, and maintainable code.<br>